Rhodes Travel Guide

-Rhodes Island has plenty to explore.
-Wander through the charming towns, visit the many historical buildings and ruins, discover the variety of beaches, bays and coves or head for some fun at a waterpark.
-There is something for everyone on this sunny island.
+Rhodes has plenty to explore.
+Wander through charming towns, visit historic buildings and ancient ruins, discover beaches, bays and coves, or head for family fun at a waterpark.
+There is something for everyone on this sunlit island.

 Kallithea Springs

-Located in the Municipality of Rhodes, Kallithea Springs is a renovated monument that combines history and beautiful architecture with a day out at the beach.
-Tourists can wander through the old marble buildings and gardens, take in the architecture, swim in the crystal-clear sea, sunbathe on the loungers by the beach and grab a bite to eat or a cocktail at the onsite cafe.
+Located in the Municipality of Rhodes, Kallithea Springs is a restored landmark that combines history and beautiful architecture with an easy, beachside day out.
+Wander through marble buildings and gardens, take in the design details, then swim in clear water, sunbathe by the shoreline and stop for a drink or light bite at the on-site café.

 The Valley of the Butterflies & Kalopetra Monastery

-There is both an onsite restaurant and Museum of Natural History which displays endemic and rare species of the wider area.
+You'll also find an on-site restaurant and a Museum of Natural History displaying endemic and rare species from the wider area.

 Rhodes Old Town

-The Medieval Old Town of Rhodes, which can be accessed by any of the 10 unique gates that surround it, is an intricate maze of over 200 streets and alleys, littered with Medieval buildings, shops, bars & restaurants, mosques, fountains, oriental motifs and churches.
-Popular attractions in the Old Town include Hippocrates Square which is famous for its nightlife, the Palace of the Grand Master of the Knights which is an attraction in itself, however you can also walk around the ramparts of the old town walls from here, the Süleyman Mosque built in pink stone and the Medieval Clock Tower.
+The Medieval Old Town of Rhodes, entered through one of ten gates, is an intricate maze of over 200 streets and alleys.
+Inside you'll find medieval buildings, shops, bars and restaurants, mosques, fountains, churches and oriental motifs.
+Highlights include Hippocrates Square, the Palace of the Grand Master of the Knights, the ramparts and walls, the pink-stone Süleyman Mosque, and the Medieval Clock Tower.

 Visit Lindos

-If you are not already staying in Lindos, this tucked away village is well worth the visit.
-Its charm comes from the many white, flat roofed buildings that slope up from the sandy beach at the bottom of the bay to the impressive archaeological site of the Acropolis of Lindos set above.
-The village offers an array of shops, dining and drinking options, as well as two beaches with water sports set on either side of the bay.
+If you're not already staying in Lindos, this tucked-away village is well worth a visit.
+Its charm comes from white, flat-roofed buildings that slope up from the sandy beach at the bottom of the bay to the impressive Acropolis of Lindos above.
+The village offers shops, dining and drinking spots, and two beaches on either side of the bay, with watersports available.

 Waterparks